Traktormaster/kafka-tr-issue-201011/README.md

 %7|1602410736.719|BRKMAIN|rdkafka#consumer-1| [thrd::0/internal]: :0/internal: Enter main broker thread
 ...
 ```
-A full log available is available as `demo-parallel.log`.
+A full log is available as `demo-parallel.log`.

 ##### Broker log
 This is **all** that the broker logs during a run of the parallel demo.
 This is exactly the same as for the serial test and there seems to be no problem.